-XXI.
+XX.
 Amendments

-Amendments to these rules may be proposed at any session of the assembly or at any session of the central committee by any member and may be decided according to consensus or voting procedures.
-If decided according to voting procedures, then any proposed change must receive a two-thirds (2/3) majority of those present to be adopted.
-No alteration in rules I, VI and XXI shall come into effect until it has been confirmed by the assembly.
+Amendments to these rules may be proposed at any session of the assembly or at any session of the central committee by any member and shall be decided according to the procedures in rule XIX.9; if the meeting shifts from consensus to voting, then the procedures in rule XIX.10 will apply.
+In this case, the proposed change must receive a two-thirds majority of those present to be adopted.
+No alteration in rules I, VI and XX shall come into effect until it has been confirmed by the assembly.
 Notice of a proposal to make any amendment shall be given in writing at least twenty-four hours before the session of the assembly or central committee at which it is to be considered.